GrossDesignCo/concordance-app-poc/public/scripture/ezekiel/ezekiel-1/ezekiel-1.englishNatural.md

 to which it was there the wind to go they went;
 they went-around not in their going.

-And the likeness of the living-things, their appearance like coals of burning fire, like the appearance of The Torches she was going between the living-things;
+And the likeness of the living-beings, their appearance like coals of burning fire, like the appearance of The Torches she was going between the living-beings;
 and brightness to the fire,
 and from the fire positioned lightning.

-And the living-things sprinting and returning like the appearance of The Flashing.
+And the living-beings sprinting and returning like the appearance of The Flashing.

-And I saw the living-things,
+And I saw the living-beings,
-and behold one wheel in the land, beside the living-things, to four of his faces.
+and behold one wheel in the land, beside the living-beings, to four of his faces.

 The appearance of the wheels and their work, like an eye of gold-stone,